Lindsay36h/DH110-22F/ASSIGNMENT03/README.md

 ### Research Goals

-**Better understand the main user motivations and goals related to searching for environmental research.**
+**- Better understand the main user motivations and goals related to searching for environmental research.**

-**Determine what website features facilitate the search for relevant research publications.**
+**- Determine what website features facilitate the search for relevant research publications.**

-**Determine what website features hinder the search for relevant research publications.**
+**- Determine what website features hinder the search for relevant research publications.**

-**Identify what specific article/report information is important to users when searching for relevant research.**
+**- Identify what specific article/report information is important to users when searching for relevant research.**

 ## Research Methods